kyjun0511/HW1-AI5213-mldl23f/README.md

 Student ID: (20235039)

-Instructions: (Instructions to reproduce the result by using the code you provided)
+Instructions: (After executing the first cell, upload the Auto.csv file and execute the cells in order to output the required results in the cells under each sub-question number.)